-- (2) The percent of class shown was based on the shares of Common Stock reported on the Schedule 13D/A and the total number of shares outstanding as of June 27, 2015 (as reported in the Company's Form 10-Q filed on July 22, 2015, the Company's most recently filed Form 10-Q on which the Schedule 13D/A was based).
-The difference in the total number of shares outstanding on June 27, 2015 and March 11, 2016 does not materially affect the percentage of ownership of the class. - (3) This information is based on a Schedule 13G/A filed by BlackRock, Inc. ("BlackRock") with the Securities and Exchange Commission ("SEC") on January 26, 2016.
-BlackRock filed this Schedule 13G/A on its own behalf and on behalf of certain of its subsidiaries.
-The Schedule 13G/A reported that BlackRock has sole voting and dispositive power with respect to 5,373,581 and 5,502,468, respectively, of the shares shown.
-The Schedule 13G/A also reported that BlackRock Fund Advisors owned 5% or greater of the security class being reported on the Schedule 13G/A. - (4) The percent of class shown was based on the shares of Common Stock reported on the Schedule 13G/A and the total number of shares outstanding as of December 26, 2015.
-The difference in the total number of shares outstanding on December 26, 2015 and March 11, 2016 does not materially affect the percentage of ownership of the class. - (5) This information is based on a Schedule 13G/A filed by The Vanguard Group, Inc. ("VGI") with the Securities and Exchange Commission on February 10, 2016.
-According to the Schedule 13G/A, VGI has sole voting and dispositive power with respect to 108,416 and 4,152,430, respectively, of the shares shown.
-VGI also has shared voting power with respect to 3,700 of the shares shown, and shared dispositive power with respect to 108,716 of the shares shown.
-In addition, the Schedule 13G/A reported that Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of VGI, is the beneficial owner of 105,016 of the shares shown as a result of its serving as investment manager of collective trust accounts.
-The Schedule 13G/A also reported that Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of VGI, is the beneficial owner of 7,100 of the shares shown as a result of its serving as investment manager of collective trust accounts. - (6) This information is based on a Schedule 13G filed by FMR LLC ("FMR") and Abigail P. Johnson (together the "FMR Reporters") on February 12, 2016 with the SEC.
-The Schedule 13G reported that FMR has sole voting and dispositive power with respect to 11,226 and 3,884,726, respectively, of the shares shown.
-The Schedule 13G also reported that FRM CO., Inc. owned 5% or greater of the security class being reported on the Schedule 13G.
+- (4) The percent of class shown was based on the shares of Common Stock reported on the Schedule 13D/A and the total number of shares outstanding as of July 2, 2016 (as reported in the Company's Form 10-Q filed on July 28, 2016, the Company's most recently filed Form 10-Q on which the Schedule 13D/A was based).
+The difference in the total number of shares outstanding on July 2, 2016 and March 17, 2017 does not materially affect the percentage of ownership of the class. - This information is based on a Schedule 13G/A filed by FMR LLC ("FMR") and Abigail P. Johnson (together the "FMR Reporters") on February 13, 2017 with the SEC.
+The Schedule 13G/A reported that FMR has sole voting and dispositive power with respect to 785 and 5,303,585, respectively, of the shares shown.
+The Schedule 13G/A also reported that FMR CO., Inc. owned 5% or greater of the security class being reported on the Schedule 13G.
 Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR, representing 49% of the voting power of FMR.
-The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares.
+The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
 Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940 (the "Investment Company Act"), to form a controlling group with respect to FMR.
 None of the FMR Reporters have the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act ("Fidelity Funds") advised by the Fidelity Management & Research Company ("FMR Co."), a wholly owned subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees.
 FMR Co. carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees.